hadi14250/request-approval-app/README.md

+### pemding tasks:
+- if there's time, implement length checking in backend and front end

 # Request & Approval Workflow System

 A simple request approval workflow application built with React and Node.js, where users can submit requests and approvers can review them.